Columbus Motorcycle Accident Attorneys

 Protecting the Rights of Motorcycle Accident Injury Victims

 If you or a loved one was involved in a motorcycle accident, call our team of experienced Columbus injury attorneys.
-At Rinehardt Law Firm, we know how to secure the recovery you need to compensate your medical expenses, lost wages, inability to perform your usual activities, and pain and suffering from catastrophic injuries caused by at-fault drivers, including:
+At Rinehardt Injury Attorneys, we know how to secure the recovery you need to compensate your medical expenses, lost wages, inability to perform your usual activities, and pain and suffering from catastrophic injuries caused by at-fault drivers, including:

 - Traumatic brain injuries (TBI), which can permanently affect the driver’s motor skills, coordination, memory, and more.

 - Spinal cord injuries and paralysis, affecting mobility and coordination and sometimes affecting many body parts at once.

 - Internal organ damage, which often results in long, expensive hospital stays as doctors work to repair the injured organs.

 - Limb amputation, which can completely alter the driver’s life in many ways and accrue large amounts of debt in hospital bills.

 In Ohio, the law does not require motorcycle riders to wear a helmet, and many motorcycle drivers choose not to.
 If you were injured in a motorcycle accident and you were not wearing a helmet, we can help you pursue financial compensation for your losses.